shafe123/RCDP/README.md

  under properly configured settings.

 - Robustness: <br/>
- -Can the states handel invalid messages, valid messages for invalid states, <br/>
+ -Can the states handel invalid Messages, valid Messages for invalid states, <br/>
-valid messages on current state but with invalid operation (i.e. maintain location while changing direction)
+valid Messages on current state but with invalid operation (i.e. maintain location while changing direction)

 - Concurrency: <br/>
  -We need to see if the drone can handel multiple connections. <br/>
 In this case, adding an extra slave receiver, or additional devices. <br/>
- -We need to consider about what would happen is several messages commands<br/>
+ -We need to consider about what would happen is several Messages commands<br/>
  are sent at once.

 - Environment: <br/>